 Academic standards are very high but a commitment to pupils’ wider personal development is a touchstone of our approach to education.
 Indeed, Abingdon is renowned for ‘the Other Half’, the vast array of co-curricular activities which make up an important part of every day at our school.

-I hope that you enjoy learning more about Abingdon but nothing can replace the experience of seeing the place with your own eyes and getting a feel for the very special atmosphere here, so I hope too that we will be able to welcome you to our school soon.
+I hope that you enjoy learning more about Abingdon from the website but nothing can replace the experience of seeing the School with your own eyes and getting a feel for the very special atmosphere here, so I hope too that we will be able to welcome you here soon.